elia-mercatanti/parallel-bigrams/README.md

 # Parallel Bigrams - Parallel Computing Project
 Project for Parallel Computing course.
 Sequential and parallel implementations of Bigrams search algorithm in Java.

-More information can be found in the report of the project [Report](https://github.com/elia-mercatanti/parallel-bigrams/blob/master/report/report.pdf).
+More information can be found in the report of the project: [Report](https://github.com/elia-mercatanti/parallel-bigrams/blob/master/report/report.pdf).

 ## Installation